Perils OF PRIVATE BROWSING

 Most browsers offer the option for private browsing.
 Private browsing tracks less activity than a regular browser session.
 This option, however, can cause problems when using the EBS Portal.

-Different browsers have various names for the option and various indications that the mode is in effect:
+Different browsers have various names for the option:

 Pros and Cons of Private Browsing